intelie/gitbook-platform/developers/packages.md

 IMPORTANT: If a package contains a JS or a CSS snippets it must require the [web snippets plugin](https://marketplace.intelie.com/artifact/plugin-websnippets).
 If it contains a Groovy Snippet, it should require the [plugin-groovy](https://marketplace.intelie.com/artifact/plugin-groovy/).
 See more about dependecies at required plugins section.
 {% endhint %}

+## Extending plugin-package-manager to add more features
-Package manager exposes the `EntitiyRegistryService` service, that allows other plugins to register new entities types `registerEntityType(@NotNull Live live, @NotNull EntityMapper mapper)` .
+It's also possible to add more features using the exposed `EntitiyRegistryService`.
+It allows other plugins to add new entities types using `registerEntityType(@NotNull Live live, @NotNull EntityMapper mapper)`.

 ## Dependecies